-Jason Hennessey is an internationally recognized SEO expert, author, speaker, entrepreneur, and business executive.
+Jason Hennessey is an entrepreneur, internationally-recognized SEO expert, author, speaker, podcast host, and business coach.
 Since 2001, Jason has been reverse-engineering the Google algorithm as a self-taught student and practitioner of SEO and search marketing.

 When Jason Hennessey discovered SEO in the early 2000s, it was a largely unknown novelty.
 Today, SEO is the cornerstone of digital marketing, and Jason leads a successful agency, Hennessey Digital, that specializes in SEO and digital marketing for law firms.
 He joined the Law Firm Marketing Catalyst Podcast to talk about how he landed in the legal industry, why he’s so passionate about empowering lawyers to understand SEO, and why he wrote his new book, “Law Firm SEO.”
 Read the episode transcript here.

 Sharon: Welcome to The Law Firm Marketing Catalyst Podcast.
 Today, my guest is Jason Hennessey, Hennessey Digital works with law firms to maximize their SEO, their search engine optimization, and rankings.
 Today, with ranks being impacted by all aspects of the online world, Jason’s firm works with law firms on their websites, blogs and social media in order to maximize their rankings on Google.
 We’ll learn more about Hennessey Digital’s work today.
 Jason, welcome to the podcast.

 Jason: Thank you, Sharon.
 I appreciate you having me.

 Sharon: We’re so glad to have you.
 Thank you much.
 To me, SEO is its own art and science.
 You can’t do a lot more besides that.
 You can’t become an expert in other things.
 Tell us about your background there.